 There are no shortcuts to PPE selection.
 Choose the right PPE to match the hazard.
 On some jobs, the same task is performed throughout the entire job cycle, so it is easy to select proper PPE.
 In other instances, workers may be exposed to two or more different hazards.
 A welder may require protection against welding gases, harmful light rays, molten metal and flying chips.
 In such instances, multiple protection is needed: a welding helmet, welders goggles and the appropriate respirator, or an air-supplied welding hood.

-Make decisions based on thorough hazard evaluation, worker acceptance, and types of PPE available.
-Once you have determined your PPE needs, shop around.
-Discuss your needs with trained sales representatives then ask for their recommendations.
+Make decisions based on thorough risk assessment, worker acceptance, and types of PPE available.
+Once you have determined your PPE needs, do research and shop around.
+Discuss your needs with trained sales representatives and ask for their recommendations.
 Always ask for alternatives and check into product claims and test data.
-Try out PPE and test it to see that products meet all of your criteria before it is approved.
+Try out PPE and test it to see that the equipment meets all of your criteria before it is approved.

 It is extremely important to have the individual worker involved in the selection of specific models.
 This assistance in selection can be achieved by introducing approved models into the workplace for trials in which workers have the opportunity to evaluate various models.
 In this way, much information regarding fit, comfort, and worker acceptability will be gained.
 When choosing PPE, workers should select among two or three models, allowing for personal preferences.
 PPE should be individually assigned.

 If a PPE device is unnecessarily heavy or poorly fitted it is unlikely that it will be worn.
-Note also that if a PPE device is unattractive or uncomfortable, or there is no allowance for workers to choose among models, compliance is likely to be poor.
-When several forms of PPE are worn together, interactions must be kept in mind.
+Note also that if a PPE device is unattractive or uncomfortable, or there is no ability for workers to choose among models, compliance is likely to be poor.
+When several forms of PPE are worn together, interactions must be kept in mind (e.g., will wearing eye wear interfere with the seal provided by ear muffs?).
 Use every opportunity to provide flexibility in the choice of PPE as long as it meets required legislation and standards.

 The cost of PPE is often a concern.
 Some programs use disposable respirators because they appear to be inexpensive.
 However when the use is evaluated over time, it is possible that a dual cartridge respirator would be more economical.
 Engineering controls might prove an even more cost effective solution in the long term and should be considered before PPE.